adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-04-overcoming-content-chaos-with-digital-asset-management.md

   - Features
 author: david-large
 ---
-We're happy to announce Digital Asset Management (DAM) support for [Amazon S3](https://aws.amazon.com/s3/){: target="_blank" rel="noopener noreferrer"}, [Google Cloud Storage buckets](https://cloud.google.com/storage/docs/buckets){: target="_blank" rel="noopener noreferrer"}, and [Cloudinary](https://cloudinary.com/){: target="_blank" rel="noopener noreferrer"} within CloudCannon for all users, and&nbsp;[Tenovos](https://tenovos.com/){: target="_blank" rel="noopener noreferrer"} support for users on our Enterprise plans.
+We're happy to announce Digital Asset Management (DAM) support for [Amazon S3](https://aws.amazon.com/s3/), [Google Cloud Storage buckets](https://cloud.google.com/storage/docs/buckets), and [Cloudinary](https://cloudinary.com/) within CloudCannon for all users, and [Tenovos](https://tenovos.com/) support for users on our Enterprise plans.
 CloudCannon is proudly Git-powered (with Git LFS support), which is ideal for almost all the files that comprise a static site, but Git repositories aren't always the best place for large volumes of media assets.
 Git repository sizes are commonly limited to around 2GB, which can pretty quickly be filled with high-resolution images, video, and large documents.

 Many agency clients with in-house marketing teams will require centralized and easily accessible asset storage.
 Digital agencies themselves are likely beneficiaries of a well-planned DAM setup, as brand-approved assets will be more readily available for web development projects.